RisheekOjha24/Task-Management-Application/README.md

 npm install
 ```

+### 2. Set up Backend
-### 2. Navigate to the server directory and install the required Node.js modules:
+Navigate to the server directory and install the required Node.js modules:
 ```
 cd ..
 cd server